Table of contents

 - A lookout rotation is set so that the party can sleep unmolested.
 At least 3 rotations are necessary to ensure that all party members can rest.
 A smaller party may need to risk sleeping unguarded, or switch off sleeping over multiple days (see Sleep).

 - Party members that were able to rest remove all of Fatigue from their inventory.

 - The party can choose to travel during the night and rest during the day, but night travel is far slower and more treacherous!

-- Travelling at night always increases the difficulty by one step (i.e. Easy terrain becomes Tough), and the Warden rolls twice on the Wilderness Events table.
+- Traveling at night is always more dangerous!
+The Warden should roll twice on the Wilderness Events table.

 - Some terrain and weather may be easier to traverse at night (desert, for example).
 The Warden should balance these challenges along with any other.